 The First World War was a devastating conflict that transformed the lives of millions of people around the world and left a legacy of violence and conflict that continues to resonate today.
-This course takes advantage of the rich source base associated with the First World War to explore themes and concepts related to the prosecution, impact, representation and aftermath of the war from a global perspective.
-Major topics to be addressed include: the cultural representation of the war; captivity and prisoners of war; medicine and the treatment of psychological casualties; propaganda and recruitment; experiences of Indigenous and colonial troops; and, the repatriation and return of soldiers into civilian life.
+This course takes advantage of the rich sources that have emerged since the centenary of the First World War to explore themes and concepts related to the prosecution, impact, representation and aftermath of the war from a global perspective.
+By examining the major events and turning points of the war alongside new research on the global dimensions of the conflict, this course will provide students with a broader and more nuanced understanding of the war.

 On successful completion of the course students will be able to:

 1. Demonstrate critical understanding of complex themes and topics in global First World War history;